You are currently viewing Slipped Disc: Non-Invasive Care in Malaysia

 Degenerated Spinal Disc: The First Stage of Damage and a Leading Factor in Slipped Discs

 A degenerated disc, also known as a desiccated disc or degenerative disc disease (DDD), refers to the early degenerative changes that affect a healthy spinal disc.
 These changes are becoming more common and are now observed in younger populations.
 Research has identified cases of disc degeneration in children as young as nine years old.
 Sedentary lifestyles and prolonged sitting contribute significantly to this trend.
+In simple terms, a degenerated disc loses its fluid content, which is vital for maintaining the disc’s integrity and function.
+Over time, this degeneration can lead to disc bulges or herniations, commonly referred to as slipped discs.

 Understanding Disc Degeneration